-Dr. Varun Sivaram is the Philip D. Reed fellow for science and technology at the Council on Foreign Relations and an adjunct senior research scholar at the Center for Global Energy Policy in Columbia University’s School of International and Public Affairs.
+Dr. Varun Sivaram is the Philip D. Reed fellow for science and technology at the Council on Foreign Relations and a Non-Resident Fellow at the Center for Global Energy Policy in Columbia University’s School of International and Public Affairs.
 He is also an adjunct professor at the Georgetown University School of Foreign Service and a member of the advisory boards for the Stanford University Woods Institute for the Environment and Precourt Institute for Energy.
 Forbes named him one of the 30 under 30 in Law and Policy, Grist selected him as one of the top 50 leaders in sustainability, and Klout ranked him as one of the top 5 global thought leaders on solar energy.
 He is the author of the forthcoming book, "Taming the Sun: Innovations to Harness Solar Energy and Save the Planet" (MIT University Press, February 2018).

 Dr. Sivaram has previously served as strategic advisor to the office of New York Governor Andrew Cuomo on Reforming the Energy Vision, and he was formerly a consultant at McKinsey & Company, where he counseled Fortune 500 companies on adapting to the modern competitive landscape in energy.
 Prior to this role, he served as senior advisor for energy and water policy to the mayor of Los Angeles, Antonio Villaraigosa, and oversaw the city’s Department of Water and Power.